williamdemeo/cs370-spring2022/projects/Project4/README.md

 python autograder.py -q q10
 ```

-As mentioned in the [Important note about autograder time-out](#important-note-about-autograder-time-out) above,
+As mentioned in the [Important notes about autograder time-out](#notes-about-autograder) above,
 to accurately determine whether or not your code is efficient enough, run the test without graphics using the `--no-graphics` flag:

 ```